 Buildings and contents insurance

 Home insurance is a general term used to describe two very different types of insurance.
-Buildings insurance covers the building, permanent fixtures and fittings, such as kitchens and bathrooms.
-And contents insurance which covers things you keep in your home, such as furniture, TVs, personal belongings and some types of flooring, including carpets.
+Buildings insurance covers the building, any permanent fixtures, and fittings, such as kitchens and bathrooms.
+Contents insurance covers things you keep inside your home, like furniture, electronics, personal belongings, and some types of flooring, including carpets.
 It’s imperative that you have buildings and contents insurance both during the mortgage application process and beyond.
 Should something happen to your home or its contents, you want to make sure you’re covered.

 Your home may be repossessed if you do not keep up repayments on your mortgage.